The concordance invariant tau in link grid homology: Introduction

-\item If $L_1\# L_2$ is a connected sum of $L_1$ and $L_2$ then $T_{L_1\# L_2}$ is the convolution product of $T_{L_1}$ and $T_{L_2}$. \item If $L$ is a quasi-alternating link then $T_L$ is determined by the signature of $L$. \end{enumerate} \end{prop} Moreover, in Section \ref{section:cobordism} we prove the following theorem, which is similar to what Pardon proved in \cite{Pardon} for Lee homology. \begin{teo} The function $T$ is a strong concordance invariant.
-In other words, if $L_1$ and $L_2$ are strongly concordant then $T_{L_1}(d,s)=T_{L_2}(d,s)$ for every $d,s\in\Z$. \end{teo} We remark that with strong cobordism we mean a cobordism $\Sigma$, between two links $L_1$ and $L_2$, such that every connected component of $\Sigma$ is a knot cobordism between a component of $L_1$ and one of $L_2$; in particular $L_1$ and $L_2$ have the same number of components.
-If $g(\Sigma)=0$ then $\Sigma$ is a strong concordance.

-In Section \ref{section:invariant} we show that $T_L(0,s)$ is non-zero only for one value of $s$.
+\item If $L_1\# L_2$ is a connected sum of $L_1$ and $L_2$ then $T_{L_1\# L_2}$ is the convolution product of $T_{L_1}$ and $T_{L_2}$. \item If $L$ is a quasi-alternating link then $T_L$ is determined by the signature of $L$. \end{enumerate} \end{prop} Moreover, in Section \ref{section:cobordism} we prove the following theorem, which is similar to what Pardon proved in \cite{Pardon} for Lee homology.
+We say that a strong cobordism is a cobordism $\Sigma$, between two links $L_1$ and $L_2$, such that every connected component of $\Sigma$ is a knot cobordism between a component of $L_1$ and one of $L_2$; in particular $L_1$ and $L_2$ have the same number of components.
+If $g(\Sigma)=0$ then $\Sigma$ is a strong concordance. \begin{teo} The function $T$ is a strong concordance invariant.
+In other words, if $L_1$ and $L_2$ are strongly concordant then $T_{L_1}(d,s)=T_{L_2}(d,s)$ for every $d,s\in\Z$. \end{teo} In Section \ref{section:invariant} we show that $T_L(0,s)$ is non-zero only for one value of $s$.
 We call this integer $\tau(L)$, and, as the name suggests, it coincides with the classical $\tau$ for knots defined in \cite{Ozsvath}.
-More precisely, we prove the following statement. \begin{teo} For an $n$ component link the $\tau$-set, defined in \cite{Book} as -1 times the Alexander gradings of a homogeneous, free generating set of the torsion-free quotient of $cGH^-(L)$ as an $\F[U]$-module, coincides with the $2^{n-1}$ (with multiplicity) values of $s$ where the function $T$ is supported. \end{teo} For a knot $K$, where the $\tau$-set is just $\tau(K)$, we have that $T_K(d,s)$ is non-zero only for $(d,s)=(0,\tau(K))$.
+More precisely, we prove the following statement. \begin{teo} For an $n$-component link the $\tau$-set, defined in \cite{Book} as -1 times the Alexander gradings of a homogeneous, free generating set of the torsion-free quotient of $cGH^-(L)$ as an $\F[U]$-module, coincides with the $2^{n-1}$ (with multiplicity) values of $s$ where the function $T$ is supported. \end{teo} For a knot $K$, where the $\tau$-set is just $\tau(K)$, we have that $T_K(d,s)$ is non-zero only for $(d,s)=(0,\tau(K))$.

 From Theorem \ref{teo:one} we know that $\tau(L)$ is a strong concordance invariant.
-Furthermore, it gives a lower bound for the slice genus $g_*(L)$, that is the minimum genus of a compact, oriented, smoothly embedded surface in $D^4$ with $L$ as boundary. \begin{prop} For any $n$ component link $L$ we have
+Furthermore, it gives a lower bound for the slice genus $g_4(L)$, that is the minimum genus of a compact, oriented, smoothly and properly embedded surface in $D^4$ with $L$ as boundary. \begin{prop} For every $n$-component link $L$ we have

 \end{prop} We use this lower bound to give another proof that, for the positive torus link $T_{q,p}$, we have

 This was already proved by the author in \cite{Cavallo} using the Rasmussen $s$-invariant.